pzinemanas/AudioMoth-Firmware-SPL/README.md

 |  |- A_weighting_filter.ipynb ________ # Filter desing process of A_weighting filter
 |  |- Mic_compensation_filter.ipynb ___ # Filter desing process of compensation filter
 ````
-Other folders are includes related to the AudioMoth original firmware.
+Other folders are libraries includes in the AudioMoth original firmware.

 ## Licence
-We use the same licence (MIT) that [AudioMoth-Project](https://github.com/OpenAcousticDevices/AudioMoth-Project), Copyright (c) 2017 OpenAcousticDevices.
+We use the same license (MIT) that [AudioMoth-Project](https://github.com/OpenAcousticDevices/AudioMoth-Project), Copyright (c) 2017 OpenAcousticDevices.
 Files `src/spl.c` and `inc/spl.h` and the modifications of `src/main.c` have Copyright (c) 2020 Pablo Zinemanas.